Detecting multiple generalized change-points by isolating single ones

+{\textbf{end function}} \\ A brief explanation of the pseudocode follows.
+With $K$ already defined above, the intervals $[s_1,e_1], [s_2,e_2], \ldots, [s_{2K},e_{2K}]$ are those used for the isolation step.
+Notice that in the odd intervals $[s_1, e_1], [s_3, e_3], \ldots, [s_{2K - 1}, e_{2K - 1}]$ the start-point is fixed, unchanged, and equal to $s$, meaning that $s_1 = s_3 = \ldots = s_{2K-1} = s$.
+In the even intervals $[s_2, e_2], [s_4, e_4], \ldots, [s_{2K}, e_{2K}]$, it is the end-point that is kept fixed and equal to $e$, meaning that $e_2 = e_4 = \ldots = e_{2K} = e$.
+The process will follow until there are intervals to check.
+The term ``expanding intervals'' that is used throughout the paper is due to this one-sided expansion (of magnitude $\lambda_T$) of the intervals.
+The pseudocode makes it also clear that ID is looking for change-points interchangeably in {\textit{right}}- and {\textit{left-expanding}} intervals which, with high probability, contain at most one change-point.
+The Isolate-Detect procedure is launched by the call {\textbf{I}}{ {SOLATE}}{\textbf{D}}{ {ETECT}}($1, T, \lambda_T, \zeta_T$).

-The idea of a-posteriori change-point detection in which change-points are detected sequentially, has appeared previously in the literature.
+The idea of a-posteriori change-point detection, in which change-points are detected sequentially, has appeared previously in the literature.
 The PS method of \cite{Venkatraman} studies the multiple change-point detection problem for the case of piecewise-constant mean signals, as well as for changes in the rate of an exponential process.
 The CPM method of \cite{Ross_CPM} treats change-point detection in the mean or variance of a sequence of random variables when their distribution is known.